malabudi/assignment2/README.md

 This project requires you to have node.js installed in order to run it

-Once you clone or download this project locally and have installed this project, in the root project directory run this command:
+Once you clone or download this project locally and have installed this project, in the root project directory run these commands in the node.js or powershell terminal:

 ### `npm install`